Maritime Nurses Assessment Centre

 The Maritime Assessment Centre provides the opportunity to accurately assess professional knowledge, skills, and abilities of nurses educated as Registered Nurses via competence assessments.

-If your nursing degree is not from this country, and you want to nurse in Canada, a regulatory body may require you to complete competence assessment prior to licensure.
-Competence assessments are also useful for employers or regulatory bodies to determine the current competency of a Registered Nurse who may be having practice difficulties and for RNs looking to re-enter the nursing profession.
+If your nursing degree is not from this country, and you want to nurse in Canada, a regulatory body may require you to complete a competence assessment prior to licensure.
+Competence assessments are also useful for regulatory bodies to determine the current competency of a Registered Nurse who may be having practice difficulties and for RNs looking to re-enter the nursing profession.
 More information regarding the competence assessment process including cost, time involved and how to prepare is revealed by exploring the tabs to the right.

 If after reviewing this information you wish to complete a competence assessment, the following describes what you should do:

 Internationally Educated Nurses

-Step 1: If you are an internationally educated nurse applying for applying for licensure with the College of Registered Nurses of Nova Scotia or the Nurses Association of New Brunswick and they have requested you to complete a competence assessment, sign the Release of Information form that accompanied your letter and return it to them.
-If you are applying for licensure with the College of Registered Nurses of Prince Edward Island please inform them that you wish to complete the competence assessment.
+Step 1: If you are an internationally educated nurse applying for licensure with the Nova Scotia College of Nursing or the Nurses Association of New Brunswick and they have requested you to complete a competence assessment, sign the Release of Information form that accompanied your letter and return it to them.

 Step 2: Complete and return the Assessment Centre application.
 This is located in the list to the left.
 Once we receive your application and official referral from the regulatory body we can open a file for you and start to determine a time frame for your assessment.
 We will send you more detailed information once we receive your application.